Fogoid/MultiwozToRasa/readme.md

-In this repository we present the files used to create a Rasa agent using the MultiWOZ dataset.
+The files presented in this repository are in the context of the Master Thesis *Making Chatbots for Customer Support: Fast and Serious*.
+In this files, we present the process we used to create a Rasa agent using the MultiWOZ dataset.
+If you want details on the implementation check **Chapter 4**.

 To recreate the Rasa model we used for testing, perform the following steps:
 1. Clone this repository